Article:

 a.
 Complexity of the system affects use

 b.
-Compatibility of the system with the facility’s operations
+Compatibility of the system with the facility’s

 c.
 Takes (Time on encoding is longer, loading spinners)